 OTHER REGIONAL VARIATIONS

-- the central Gulf (Ko Samet, Pattya) tends to be drier mid-year than most areas.
+- the central Gulf (Ko Samet, Pattya) tends to be drier mid-year than most non-southern Gulf areas.

 - the eastern Gulf (big Ko Chang and neighbors) tends to be wetter than most areas.
 Also - statistical and anecdotal evidence indicates its wet season tends to end earlier - November is drier than most other coastal areas.